ioccc-src/winner/2005/vik/README.md

 This program is a complete 3D engine with

   * Easy configurable maze maps
-  * Up to 26 differnt bitmap textures in a maze
+  * Up to 26 different bitmap textures in a maze
   * Support for animated bitmap textures
   * Uses default bitmaps in case the configured bitmaps can't be found
   * A default map in case no one is specified